brisvag/gibberify/README.md

 Most of the things you might wanna change are located in `config.py`.

-#### Sillable pool
+#### Syllable pool

-You can use the pre-generated syllable pool present in the repo, or you can generate a new one using your preferred languages by changing the language list in `syllable_pools.py` and running it.
+You can use the pre-generated syllable pool present in the repo, or you can generate a new one using your preferred languages by editing `config.py`.

+To generate new pools, run `python -m gibberify.syllable_pools` from the main directory.

 Syllables are generated (and later matched) using Italian hyphenation rules for a few reasons:
 - they generate reasonable outcome, in contrast to English (`wardrobe` and `nightstand` contain only one syllable?
 For real?)